• Recipes

 WHY THIS IS THE BEST "MATILDA" CHOCOLATE CAKE

 As a proud chocoholic and passionate chocolate cake connoisseur, I have been working to perfect my chocolate cake recipe for years.
-I have already shared some incredible recipes many have loved, including my Chocolate Malt Cake and Easy Chocolate Cake From Scratch.
+I have already shared some incredible recipes many have loved, including my Chocolate Malt Cake with an Ovaltine cream cheese frosting, and Best Easy Chocolate Cake with a ganache frosting that takes only 15 minutes of work to make.
 But I wanted to take it one step further.

 Specifically, I was inspired by the Matilda Chocolate Cake that has somehow stuck with our whole generation.
 That cake was chocolate personified, and it was time I made my (and your) Matilda dreams come true.